The house from "Morris's County Seats," circa 1875.

 Table, made for Wentworth Woodhouse, today in the collection of Temple Newsam.

 Lord Raby's silver cistern, formerly at Wentworth Castle, today in the collection of Temple Newsam.

-Table from Ditchley Park, today in the Entrance Hall at Temple Newsam.
+Table from Ditchley Park, today in the collection of Temple Newsam.

 Earlier Houses: There were probably a number of earlier houses on the site of the current house.